The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 Top 4 Reasons Developers Quit & How to Fix It

-You Have Too Much Technical Debt
+I. You Have Too Much Technical Debt

-Technical debt refers to the accumulation of code that requires improvement or refactoring, often due to shortcuts, inadequate documentation, or outdated technologies.
+Technical debt refers to the accumulation of code that requires improvement or refactoring, often the result of shortcuts, inadequate documentation, or outdated technologies.
 While these quick fixes may seem efficient in the short term, they gradually pile up, hindering the overall development process.
 As technical debt grows, it slows down workflows, introduces inefficiencies, and complicates the maintenance of systems.
 This burden can lead to developer frustration, as they are forced to navigate a tangled codebase while balancing the demands of innovation and ongoing project deadlines.

 Impact on Developers: